 (Adapted from the following sources: http://baylor.chattanooga.net, San Jose State University, North Hunterdon High School)

 Before any formal action is taken against the student for the alleged violation, the student will be afforded due process.
 Parents will be informed at each step of the process.

 In cases of Intentional Plagiarism and Cheating:

 - For the first offense, the student will receive an F on the assignment.
-The student will be provided appropriate intervention and a note will be placed in Discipline Tracker.
+The Guidance Counselor will be notified to provide appropriate intervention and a note will be placed in the Discipline Folder.

 - For the second offense, the student will fail the course for the grading period, a notation will be placed in the permanent record, and the student will be considered insubordinate and receive the appropriate consequences.

 - For the third and subsequent offenses, the student will fail the course for the semester.